-Teaching brought me one of my earliest UX “a-ha” moments: the students told me they simply didn’t read endnotes because flipping to the back of the books is too much work, and I duly noted this user research.
-Same-page footnotes are the only way to go, but unfortunately I haven’t seen this concept applied to digital reading.
+Teaching brought me one of my earliest UX “a-ha” moments: year after year, the students told me they simply didn’t read endnotes because flipping to the back of the books is too much work.
+I duly noted this user research in the back of my head, and I can confidently say that same-page footnotes are the only way to go.
+I wondered, though, how this concept could be applied to digital reading.
 So, when I found out a a play I’d co-translated was being put on at UCLA, I wanted to put it online with notes that felt as effortless as possible for the reader.

 I was inspired by the work I’d done with off-canvas menus, but wanted to flip the concept on its head – instead of a side menu pushing into the whole body of the text, I wanted to footnotes to slide in, where there were needed.
 I hoped that this would make for a more natural flow of information for the reader.
 In this, I was inspired by Medium’s approach to comments, at the time: an unobtrusive, clickable indication within the text, which would bring in the footnote if the reader wanted it.
 I also played with the idea of an auto-play for notes, which would open them as you scrolled down.